Stably diffeomorphic manifolds and the realisation of modified surgery obstructions: Extended symmetric forms

 \subsection{Organisation}

-In Section~\ref{sec:FormsAndFormations}, we recall the algebra of quadratic forms and formations we will need.
-Section~\ref{sec:Realisation} reviews some aspects of modified surgery and proves Theorem~\ref{thm:RealisationIntro} on the realisation of suitable elements of $\ell_{2q+1}(\Z[\pi_1(B)])$.
-In Section~\ref{sec:BoundaryAutomorphisms}, we review the definitions of the boundary isomorphism set and the boundary automorphism set $\bAut$.
-Section~\ref{sec:InfinitebAut}, exhibits quadratic forms over $\Z[\Z]$ with infinite $\bAut$.
-In Section~\ref{sec:PrimitiveEmbeddings}, we introduce 2-sided primitive embeddings and prove Theorem~\ref{thm:bisoembprpIntro}, relating boundary automorphisms and $2$-sided primitive embeddings.
-In Section~\ref{sec:RealisationPrimitive}, we associate a boundary isomorphism to a normal smoothing and prove a second realisation result in Theorem~\ref{thm:Realisation2}.
-Section~\ref{sec:PPE} interprets primitive embeddings as a homotopy invariant of manifolds in the same stable class.
-In Section~\ref{sec:examples}, we combine realisation, the algebraic theory of boundary automorphisms and primitive embeddings, and the resulting homotopy invariant, to prove Theorem~\ref{thm:InfiniteStableClassPi1ZIntro}.
-Finally, Section~\ref{section:proof-theorem-extended} discusses extended symmetric forms and proves Theorem~\ref{thm:Extended}.
+In Chapter~\ref{sec:FormsAndFormations}, we recall the algebra of quadratic forms and formations we will need.
+Chapter~\ref{sec:Realisation} reviews some aspects of modified surgery and proves Theorem~\ref{thm:RealisationIntro} on the realisation of suitable elements of $\ell_{2q+1}(\Z[\pi_1(B)])$.
+In Chapter~\ref{sec:BoundaryAutomorphisms}, we review the definitions of the boundary isomorphism set and the boundary automorphism set $\bAut$.
+Chapter~\ref{sec:InfinitebAut}, exhibits quadratic forms over $\Z[\Z]$ with infinite $\bAut$.
+In Chapter~\ref{sec:PrimitiveEmbeddings}, we introduce 2-sided primitive embeddings and prove Theorem~\ref{thm:bisoembprpIntro}, relating boundary automorphisms and $2$-sided primitive embeddings.
+In Chapter~\ref{sec:RealisationPrimitive}, we associate a boundary isomorphism to a normal smoothing and prove a second realisation result in Theorem~\ref{thm:Realisation2}.
+Chapter~\ref{sec:PPE} interprets primitive embeddings as a homotopy invariant of manifolds in the same stable class.
+In Chapter~\ref{sec:examples}, we combine realisation, the algebraic theory of boundary automorphisms and primitive embeddings, and the resulting homotopy invariant, to prove Theorem~\ref{thm:InfiniteStableClassPi1ZIntro}.
+Finally, Chapter~\ref{section:proof-theorem-extended} discusses extended symmetric forms and proves Theorem~\ref{thm:Extended}.